oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ` `*`frontend/webadmin/modules/uicompat/src/main/java/org/ovirt/engine/ui/uicompat/Enums.java`*
 ` `*`frontend/webadmin/modules/uicompat/src/main/resources/org/ovirt/engine/ui/uicompat/Enums.properties`*

+User Portal should be modified to use the updated query.

 ### Benefit to oVirt

 Permission management for Networks enhances the Network functionality, provides flexibility to users and protects it from misuse.